Sloths are a group of arboreal (tree-dwelling) mammals found in the tropical rainforests of Central and South America.

 Unlike other mammals, sloths do not produce sufficient quantities of milk.
 So the baby sloths stay attached to the mother’s nipple all the time to consume the milk immediately as it is produced.

 The baby starts eating solid food as early as 4 days after its birth.
-Babies licking the lips of their mothers to take food particles.
+Babies lick the lips of their mothers to take food particles.
 In such a way, they also identify the edible leaves.

 The young are fully weaned at the age of 6 to 9 months, depending on the species.